-Special Notes: Hot showers, a restaurant, gasoline station, firewood, telephones, and evening ranger programs are available seasonally near the park entrance-the main entry point for campers.
-These services are within 1 mile of Morino and Riley Creek.
-Services available seasonally within 1 mile of other camping areas include: Savage River-firewood, evening ranger programs; Teklanika River-evening ranger programs.
-Campers must keep a clean camp and store food away to avoid attracting grizzly bears; food must be kept in locked vehicles or storage lockers (provided in all campgrounds except Riley Creek) or hung on high wires.
-In the backcountry, campers should store food in bear-resistant containers, which the park issues with backcountry permits.
-Fires are permitted only in grills provided or campstoves; stoves are required in most of the backcountry.
+Special Notes: Visitors should plan a 2-3 day stay in the park area to allow time for obtaining campsites and visitor transportation system bus coupons.
+Hot showers, a restaurant, a gasoline station, firewood, telephones, and evening programs are available near the park entrance during late May to early September.
+These facilities and programs are within one mile of Morino and Riley Creek campgrounds.
+Evening ranger programs are offered at Savage River, Teklanika River, and Wonder Lake campgrounds.
+All campers must keep a clean camp and store food away to avoid attracting grizzly bears.
+Food must be kept in locked vehicles or storage lockers that are provided in all campgrounds.
+In the backcountry, campers should store food in bear resistant containers, which the park issues with backcountry permits.
+Fires are permitted only in grills provided or camp stoves; stoves are required in most of the backcountry.
 Milepost numbers along the park road are listed after each campground name below.
 Milepost 0 is at the park entrance; the higher the number, the farther into the park's interior.